microsoft/BitBLAS/docs/QuickStart.md

 )
 ```

+More details of the configuration can be found in the [Operator Configuration Documentation](OperatorConfig.md).

 By default, BitBLAS will apply a default schedule into the operator (the performance is not optimal), you can also get code generation result by calling matmul.get_source().

 ```python